rbrtjns90/EinkPDA/desktop_emulator/README.md

 ## Troubleshooting

-**Font Issues**: The emulator tries to load system fonts.
+**Font Issues**: The emulator includes bundled DejaVu fonts for cross-platform compatibility.
 If text doesn't appear:
-- macOS: Ensure Monaco font is available
+- Ensure the `fonts/` directory exists with `DejaVuSans.ttf` and `DejaVuSansMono.ttf`
-- Linux: Install DejaVu fonts (`sudo apt-get install fonts-dejavu`)
+- The emulator automatically falls back to system fonts if bundled fonts aren't found
-- Windows: Update font paths in `desktop_display_sdl2.cpp`
+- No additional font installation required

 **Build Errors**: Ensure SDL2 and SDL2_ttf development libraries are installed.